PSYMARKER/leida-matlab/README.md

 ## LEiDA Start

 The function ***LEiDA_Start.m*** runs the first stage of the LEiDA analyses.
-This function is divided into two sections.
+This function is divided into three sections.
 The user is expected to only need to change the inputs in *Section A*.

 Input parameters: